smaakage85/mlflow/README.md

 ### `virtualenv` environment

-The default environment manager in 'mlflow' is 'virtualenv'.
+The default environment manager in `mlflow` is `virtualenv`.
 When calling `mlflow run` with `virtualenv` as environment manager, a virtual environment is created from `python_env.yaml`, and the model is trained in that environment.

 ```bash
 mlflow run . -e training --env-manager virtualenv